-Fraud is a growing issue with far-reaching consequences for the banking industry, in terms of financial losses and loss of credibility.
+Fraud (including different types of check fraud) is a growing issue with far-reaching consequences for the banking industry, in terms of financial losses and loss of credibility.
 According to PwC’s Global Economic Crime and Fraud Survey 2020, respondents reported losses of a whopping $42 billion over the past 24 months.
 What’s worse is that out of all the financial institutions surveyed, only 56% said that they investigated their worst fraud incident.
-On top of that, barely one-third of them reported it to their board.
+On top of that, barely one-third of them reported the fraudulent behavior to their board.

-These disturbing trends are a cause for concern, and they call for better fraud prevention strategies in banks and other businesses.
-The traditional bank fraud detection techniques might not be sufficient enough to combat sophisticated fraudsters.
-A solution? machine learning and other such predictive algorithms might be greatly beneficial.
+These disturbing financial fraud trends are a cause for concern, and they call for better fraud prevention strategies in banks and other businesses.
+The traditional bank fraud detection system might not be sufficient enough to combat sophisticated fraudulent behavior.
+A solution?
+Fraud detection machine learning and other such predictive algorithms might be greatly beneficial.

-We explain why machine learning is useful for detecting fraud attempts and how a machine learning focused management framework around fraud would work.
+We explain why using a machine learning algorithm is useful for detecting fraud attempts and how a machine learning focused management framework around fraud would work.

 Traditional fraud detection techniques in banks